Snowflake has many advantages:

 By default, Snowflake uses the

-when converting the timestamp column to a character string.
+timestamp column to a character string.

 This means that if you create a table in a transformation which uses a